Portuguese Americans: History

-On the West Coast in California there are Portuguese communities in San Francisco, Oakland, San Jose, Santa Cruz, as well as in dairy farming areas in the Central Valley, the Los Angeles Basin, and San Diego, in connection to Portuguese fishermen and settlers emigrating to California from the Azores.
+There are several Portuguese communities in California in cities like San Francisco, Oakland, San Jose, and Santa Cruz, as well as in dairy farming areas in the Central Valley, the Los Angeles Basin, and San Diego.
+Many Portuguese immigrated to California from the Azores.
 There are also connections with Portuguese communities in the Pacific Northwest in Astoria, Oregon, and Seattle, Washington, and British Columbia, Canada as well.

-Many of the Portuguese communities on the west coast were farming towns.
+Many of the Portuguese communities on the West Coast were farming towns.
 Portuguese who moved to California often saved money to buy land to start farming.
-Portuguese farmers in California and along the west coast of the United States often hired other Portuguese migrants as farm hands.
-Aside from farming Portuguese migrants also were able to secure jobs as fishermen in port cities.
+Portuguese farmers in California and along the West Coast of the United States often hired other Portuguese migrants as farm hands.
+Aside from farming, Portuguese migrants also were able to secure jobs as fishermen in port cities.

 Portuguese migration to Hawaii occurred often in the late nineteenth century due to the availability of labor contracts on the islands.
 Labor contracts paid for the migration of entire families.
 This was enticing for families looking to migrate without the means or the desire to migrate in stages.
 This led to families having to work off debt before they could move off of the island.
 Often times Portuguese migrants decided just to remain in Hawaii despite there being little opportunity for improving their lives.

-Portuguese Community In San Diego

-The San Diego Portuguese Community is filled with a rich history, affecting San Diego as we know it.
-In 1876, the earliest Portuguese community members immigrated to Point Loma San Diego, California.
-A blend of Portuguese immigrants moved from the mainland of Portugal, along with the Azorean and Madeira Islands, moving toward the United States.
-The community landed on the West Coast along with several areas on the East, producing new and diverse mixes of traditions and faiths.
-In 1908, the Portuguese began fishing for tuna, which before this, was never considered a fish to be commercially marketed.
-By 1911, the first tuna canneries had opened and the community continued to grow.
-By the 1920s, the Portuguese and Italians dominated the fishing industry.
-The fishing industry has a huge importance within the history of the Portuguese community and the history of San Diego because it is the way that the Portuguese had their start in America, along with shaping the way we see the food industry in San Diego.
-The growth in the food industry has had a big impact on San Diego’s history because it helped bring in money and progress the city into what it is today.
-The fishing industry was a huge part of the growing Portuguese community, and as the fishing industry developed, the center of the Portuguese community moved two miles east of La Playa to the Roseville area.
-Throughout this time, it was clear that the fishing industry was not only a business, but a lifestyle that included the whole family.